TrellixVulnTeam/swahilipython_SCMU/Doc/library/urllib.request.rst

    :class:`ProxyHandler` is default installed and makes sure the requests are handled through the proxy.

-   The legacy ``urllib.urlopen`` function from Python 2.6 and earlier has been discontinued; :func:`urllib.request.urlopen` corresponds to the old ``urllib2.urlopen``.
+   The legacy ``urllib.urlopen`` function kutoka Python 2.6 and earlier has been discontinued; :func:`urllib.request.urlopen` corresponds to the old ``urllib2.urlopen``.
 Proxy handling, which was done by passing a dictionary parameter to ``urllib.urlopen``, can be obtained by using